 Timing is everything

 While many factors will affect your choice to sell a security, tax considerations can be a major component of such a decision.

 - Capital losses are best taken in a year with short-term capital gains or no gains, because you will save on your full ordinary income tax rate.
 The tax consequences of a short-term capital gain can send you looking for a devalued stock to purge from your portfolio.
 Dump the losers; enjoy the tax break.

-- Long-term capital gains have an attractive low tax rate (15 percent for most investors), so the benefit of a deductible loss is much less.
+- Long-term capital gains have an attractive low tax rate (20 percent for higher-income investors, 15 percent for the rest), so the benefit of a deductible loss is much less.

 Tax rate considerations